GR 11 (France)

 GR 11 is a long-distance footpath in the Île-de-France region of France.
 It is part of an extensive national network of rural hiking trails.
-It follows a circular route around Paris, going through the départements of Val d'Oise, Seine-et-Marne, Essonne and Yvelines.
+It follows a circular route around Paris, going through the departments of Val d'Oise, Seine-et-Marne, Essonne and Yvelines.
 Towns passed through include Chantilly, Senlis, Fontainebleau, Provins, Mantes-la-Jolie and Chevreuse.
 The circle is much wider than that followed by the GR 1, which also rings Paris.